STOCK TITAN

 PG&E Us scores 0.49, below the 1.81 distress threshold.
 This indicates elevated financial distress risk and warrants close attention to liquidity and debt levels.

-PG&E Us passes 4 of 9 financial strength tests.
-All 4 profitability signals pass (positive income, cash flow, and earnings quality), no leverage/liquidity signals pass (rising debt, declining liquidity, or share dilution), neither operating efficiency signal passes.
+PG&E Us passes 3 of 8 computable financial strength tests (1 of the nine could not be computed from available data).
+3 of 4 profitability signals pass, no leverage/liquidity signals pass (rising debt, declining liquidity, or share dilution), neither operating efficiency signal passes.

 Earnings Quality Cash-Backed